turbot/steampipe-plugin-turbot/docs/tables/turbot_notification.md

   create_timestamp desc;
 ```

-### All policy settings set on a given resource or below
+### All policy settings notifications on a given resource or below in last 90 days

 ```sql
 select